Site icon techbeatly

 vm-win2016-dev ansible_host=10.1.10.101

-Also need to configure other parameters like ansible_connection, ansible_port, user credential etc. Either you can put it in same inventory or under host_vars or group_vars.
+Also need to configure other parameters like ansible_connection, ansible_port, user credentials etc. Either you can put it in the same inventory or under host_vars or group_vars.
 For this demo, I have put everything under group_vars/windows2016.

 $ cat group_vars/windows2016.yml